PsyTeachR/book-template/docs/02-style-guide.md

 ### Screenshots

 You'll probably want to include some screenshots of RStudio.
-For consistency, make sure your Rstudio is set to the default editor theme (Modern edotor with Text-Mate theme and Consolas font).
+For consistency, make sure your Rstudio is set to the default editor theme (Modern editor with Text-Mate theme and Consolas font).
 Set the font size to at least 18 for readability in screenshots.

 <div class="figure" style="text-align: center">
 <img src="files/images/default_editor.png" alt="Default RStudio editor settings." width="50%" />
-<p class="caption">(\#fig:img-default_editor)Default RStudio editor settings.</p>
+<p class="caption">(\#fig:img-default-editor)Default RStudio editor settings.</p>
 </div>

 Keep panes in the default order.